The High Risk or Inoperable Aortic Aneurysm Patient

 There are two extremely important questions to be asked every time a heart patient is deemed inoperable:

 - What makes an aortic aneurysm patient “inoperable”?

 - How can we improve on our surgical solutions to save the life of a high risk or “inoperable” aneurysm patient?

-Well, let me give you first a quick, down-to-earth introduction to the technical aspects involved in an aortic aneurysm repair operation.
+Well, first let me give you a quick, down-to-earth introduction to the technical aspects involved in an aortic aneurysm repair operation.
 Once you know what the basic technical challenges are, you will appreciate the solutions we have developed in high risk heart surgery cases.
 These new technologies have made the difference for so many heart patients that were otherwise hopeless and inoperable.

 If the diameter of the aorta grows beyond a critical size, it becomes dangerous and life-threatening.
 The operation to fix this problem might resemble plain and simple plumbing.
-The portion of our pipeline (the aortic aneurysm) is taken out and replaced by an artificial pipe that recreates a normal size and function and saves our patients from the risk of a blow out or an aortic dissection.
+The portion of our pipeline (the aortic aneurysm) is taken out and replaced by an artificial pipe that recreates a normal size and function and saves our patients from the risk of a blowout or an aortic dissection.

 If any of the steps above cannot be performed within standard choices available in your area, your local doctor might deem your situation inoperable.

 OK!!
 Let’s start the list of specific answers to question#1 and question#2.
 Consider it the troubleshooting chapter of your aneurysm manual.